 Why does digital scarcity matter?

-Digital scarcity matters because it flips one of the central ideas of how money as well as assets should work on its head.
-Instead of allowing companies to issue more stock or national banks to issue more currency when they see fit, digital scarcity mandates that issuance needs to be preset and immutable, i.e., unalterable by humans in any case.
+Digital scarcity and immutable, i.e., unalterable by humans, matters because it flips one of the central ideas of how money and assets should work on its head.
+Instead of allowing companies to issue more stock or national banks to issue more currency when they see fit, digital scarcity mandates that issuance must be preset.

-Without this feature, Bitcoin would be just another currency/asset and wouldn't have inspired the creation of an industry that's already looking to replace the global financial system.
+Without this feature, Bitcoin would be just another currency or asset and wouldn't have inspired the creation of a cryptocurrency industry.

 The article does not constitute financial advice.